Research Ethics Committee

 Central Medical Ethics Committee (CMEC)

-- The ethical issues of biomedical progress related to social problems;
+- ethical issues of biomedical progress relevant to social problems;

-- Moral values and norms […] in genetic, sex selection, transplantation and other scientific research (scientific qualification is attested by a doctoral degree awarded by the doctoral degree awarding council (doctoral committees).
-The equivalence of a scientific degree obtained abroad takes place in accordance with international agreements binding on Latvia);
+- moral and virtuous values and norms […] in genetic, gender-selected, transplantation and other scientific research (the scientific qualification is certified by a doctoral degree awarded by the Council for Awarding Doctoral degree (Promotion Council).
+The alignment of an academic degree obtained abroad takes place in accordance with international agreements binding on Latvia);

-- biomedical research that involve people in accordance with medical ethical standards;
+- biomedical researches involving humans in accordance with medical ethical standards;

-- the compliance with ethical principles in genetic research, the creation of a genome database and the operation of its main processor.
+- observance of ethical principles in genetic research, the creation of a genome database and the activities of its principal processor.

 Genome Research Council